Max Kepler Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks fifth in MLB.
+- The Red Sox pitching staff ranks sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Red Sox have a 4.92 team ERA that ranks 22nd across all league pitching staffs.
+- The Red Sox's 5.20 team ERA ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to surrender 25 total home runs at a rate of 1.4 per game (to rank 24th in the league).
+- The Red Sox allow the fourth-most home runs in baseball (28 total, 1.5 per game).

-- Kluber (0-3 with a 6.92 ERA and 13 strikeouts in 13 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.
+- Houck makes the start for the Red Sox, his fourth of the season.
+He is 2-0 with a 4.50 ERA and 15 strikeouts through 14 2/3 innings pitched.

-- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Minnesota Twins while giving up hits.
+- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the Minnesota Twins while giving up hits.

-- In three games this season, the 37-year-old has a 6.92 ERA and 9 strikeouts per nine innings, while giving up a batting average of .255 to opposing batters.
+- The 26-year-old has an ERA of 4.50, with 9.6 strikeouts per nine innings, in three games this season.
+Opponents are hitting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.